flip-flop-foundry/talos-kms-sever/README.md

 * **nodeUuid:** A unique ID that each talos node generates
 * **ipAddress:** The ip address used during the initial seal request
-  * This is here mainly to make the JSON more human friendly, this IP is **NOT** used to validate that that the unseal request is from the original host, that is baked in to the encryption key.
+  * This is here mainly to make the JSON more human friendly, this IP is **NOT** used to validate that the unseal request is from the original host, that is baked in to the encryption key.
 Changing this IP will **NOT** fix decryption problems if your node has a new IP.
 * **cipherTextB64:** A base64 representation of the encrypted lvm key, ip and UUID
 * **nonceB64:** A base64 representation of the nonce used during the encryption
 * **lastAccess:** The last time this secret was accessed, regardless if it was a successful unseal or not
-  * Intended to help you clean up old and stale keys you dont need anymore
+  * Intended to help you clean up old and stale keys you don't need anymore
 * **created:** Timestamp of when the key/seal was created